michelle-xia/cryptointegration/README.md

 <!-- ABOUT THE PROJECT -->
 ## Overview

-This app takes user input of an ISO-4217 currency code (such as USD) and queries the [!coinbase API](https://docs.cloud.coinbase.com/sign-in-with-coinbase/docs/api-exchange-rates) for a list of exchange rates for the user inputted currency.
+This app takes user input of an ISO-4217 currency code (such as USD) and queries the [coinbase API](https://docs.cloud.coinbase.com/sign-in-with-coinbase/docs/api-exchange-rates) for a list of exchange rates for the user inputted currency.
 It then outputs a list of cryptocurrencies, the value of each cryptocurency in the user inputted currency, the percentage gain/loss of the cryptocurrency against bitcoin in the last 24 hours, and the amount of that cryptocurrency the user would have if they converted 1 bitcoin to that cryptocurrency 24 hours ago.

 <!-- GETTING STARTED -->
 ## Getting Started